The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 The Ombudsman also acts in the following specialist roles:

-Can receive and investigate complaints from serving and former members of the Defence Forces or their dependants about offical actions in relation to their service.
+Can receive and investigate complaints from serving and former members of the Defence Forces or their dependants about official actions in relation to their service.
 From 1 December 2016 the Ombudsman’s role has been expanded to include an abuse reporting function for the report of sexual abuse, serious physical abuse and serious bullying and harassment within Defence for those who feel unable to access internal mechanisms within Defence.

 In this capacity the Ombudsman has oversight over the full range of functions undertaken by the Department of Home Affairs including powers to review immigration detention cases and facilities.